ULStats/MA4128Assessment-2018/ColinBoland-Forecasting.md

 # What is a forecasting model in Time Series?

 Forecasting involves predicting values for a variable using its historical data points or it can also involve predicting the change in one variable given the change in the value of another variable.
-The process could be completed Forecasting approaches are primarily categorized into qualitative forecasting and quantitative forecasting.
+Forecasting approaches are primarily categorized into qualitative forecasting and quantitative forecasting.
 Time series forecasting falls under the category of quantitative forecasting wherein statistical principals and concepts are applied to a given historical data of a variable to forecast the future values of the same variable.
 Some time series forecasting techniques used include:
   - Autoregressive Models (AR)
   - Moving Average Models (MA)
   - Seasonal Regression Models